tuffy/python-audio-tools/docs/programming/source/audiotools_pcm.rst

    If ``frame_count`` is larger than the number of frames in the FrameList, the first will contain all of the frames and the second will be empty.

-.. method:: FrameList.copy()

-   Returns a new :class:`FrameList` object as an exact copy of this one.

 .. method:: FrameList.to_float()

    Converts this object's values to a new :class:`FloatFrameList` object